Today we discuss the current state of M&A aka mergers & acquisitions in the games industry.

 Saad: [Zynga is now buying] mature businesses.
 Any major acquirer right now would prefer a decentralized model, because it means that you can let these companies [operate independently] and give them growth targets.

-Michael: [Zynga’s] earn-out model works because gaming entrepreneurs always think the next game is going to be amazing.
+Michael: The gaming industry’s earn-out model works because gaming entrepreneurs always think the next game is going to be amazing.
 And that’s fine for the acquirer.
+Zynga has often paid all cash / stock at close though.

 Who are the buyers in the market?
 Who are the targets, any speculations?